janish-parikh/personal_website/content/jobs/Rutgers/index.md

 cover: './logo.png'
 ---

-- I taught students about Data Analytics, Statistical Modeling, and Machine Learning Algorithms using Python/R and guided them through their Capstone Project in Data Science
+- Taught over three hundred students about Data Analytics, Statistical Modeling, and Machine Learning using Python/R
-- Conducted regular lectures, interactive sessions for clarifying doubts and graded exams and assignments
+- Proposed projects and curricula for courses, Data Science Capstone Project and Algorithms in the Wild
+- Created anonymized datasets and test environments to simulate and evaluate algorithms for Roommate Matching
+- Designed python packages to perform Geospatial analysis, Redistricting, and evaluate Gerrymandering